MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-vmware.md

 ## Exclude disk from VMware VM backup

 > [!NOTE]
-> This feature is applicable for DPM 2019 UR1.
+> This feature is applicable for DPM 2019 UR1 and later.

 With DPM 2019 UR1, you can exclude the specific disk from VMware VM backup.
 The configuration script **ExcludeDisk.ps1** is located at C:\Program Files\Microsoft System Center\DPM\DPM\bin folder.